-Don’t miss out guide to surfing around Devon for more great surf spots.
+Don’t miss our guide to surfing around Devon for more great surf spots around the county.

-Yes, Woolacombe beach is one of North Devon’s most popular surfing locations because of its great waves and relatively easy access.
+Yes, Woolacombe Beach is one of North Devon’s most famous surfing beaches because of its quality waves and easy access.

-Woolacombe beach is offshore in any winds from an Easterly direction and works with any swell from a Westerly direction.
-The beach is relatively rock free apart from a rocky point at the north end of the beach.
+It’s offshore in any winds from an easterly direction and works with any swell from a westerly direction.
+It’s predominantly sand-bottomed apart from a rocky point at the north end of the beach.

 The beach is lifeguarded through summer making it a great location to learn to surf or when you’re just trying to improve as a beginner.

-Yes, you can find quality peaks all up and down the stretch of beach with the best waves normally found closest to the town and further north to Combesgate.
+You can find quality peaks all up and down the stretch of beach with the best waves usually found closest to the town.

 Combesgate is a small beach that only becomes exposed from mid to low tide.
 The seafloor here is a mixture of sand and rock but can act as a reef to improve the wave quality compared to the exclusively sand bottom waves further down the beach at Woolacombe.